-Staged in the middle of June each year, Royal Ascot is the pinnacle meeting on the English flat horse racing calendar and run at the famous Ascot racecourse, in Berkshire.
-The meeting is now spread over five days (Tuesday-Saturday) and is a classy affair with members of the Royal family, including the Queen, attending each year.
+Taking place in the middle of June each year, Royal Ascot is the pinnacle meeting on the English flat horse racing calendar and run at the famous Ascot racecourse in Berkshire.
+The meeting is now spread over five days (Tuesday-Saturday) and is a prestigious affair with members of the Royal family – including the Queen – attending each year.

 With the meeting being so popular, the Royal Ascot betting turnover during the five days is always one of the highest for the bookmakers each year, so it’s no surprise that the layers will attract customers with betting offers, bonuses, promotional incentives, plus free Royal Ascot tips.